eksimurat/chat-bot/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Docker

+### `docker-compose up -d --build`

+Ideal way to start working on this project is to run the docker-compose script and work on it this way.

 ## Available Scripts

 In the project directory, you can run:

 ### `npm start`